New Frontier Theatre

 We are performing all shows outside in 2021 in an outdoor performance area.

-Approaching the 75th season of the Black Hills Playhouse (BHP), we are planning to produce a summer season in a different way, but with a nod to the past.
+For the 75th season of the Black Hills Playhouse (BHP), we are producing the season in a different way, but with a nod to the past.
 From 1947-1950, the BHP performed in a tent near Legion Lake called the Frontier Theatre.
-Forced by the hand of the current COVID-19 pandemic, the board and staff of the BHP are working to ensure the safety of artists and patrons in this challenging time by creating a new outdoor performing space to debut summer 2021.
+Forced by the hand of the current COVID-19 pandemic, the board and staff of the BHP have worked to ensure the safety of artists and patrons in this challenging time by creating a new outdoor performing space to debut summer 2021.
 The New Frontier Theatre, a name born of pragmatism and nostalgia, represents meeting this challenge, but also an opportunity for future performing arts programs at the BHP.

 BHP Physical Plant Committee BHP Alum NFT Crew

-Rick Giesel, Chair Randy Niles, Chris Jones, CDJ Creative Services
+Rick Giesel, Chair Chris Jones, CDJ Creative Services

-Don Massa Jonathon Allender-Zivic, University of South Dakota
+Don Massa Jonathan Allender-Zivic, University of South Dakota

 Monni Karim Victor Shonk, University of South Dakota